-8. DISPATCHABLE ENERGY RESOURCE BALANCING SERVICE
+10. DISPATCHABLE ENERGY RESOURCE BALANCING SERVICE

-Dispatchable Energy Resource Balancing Service (DERBS) is a control area service that provides imbalance reserves (which compensate for differences between a thermal generator's schedule and the actual generation during an hour).
+Dispatchable Energy Resource Balancing Service (DERBS) is a Control Area Service that provides imbalance reserves (which compensate for differences between a thermal generator's schedule and the actual generation during an hour).
 DERBS is required to help maintain the power system frequency at 60 Hz and to conform to NERC and WECC reliability standards.

-9. DYNAMIC SCHEDULE
+11. DYNAMIC SCHEDULE

-Add definition adopted in Dynamic Transfer Operating and Scheduling Business Practice.
+See definition in Dynamic Transfer Operating and Scheduling Business Practice.

-10. DYNAMIC TRANSFER
+12. DYNAMIC TRANSFER

-Add definition adopted in Dynamic Transfer Operating and Scheduling Business Practice.
+See definition in Dynamic Transfer Operating and Scheduling Business Practice.

-11. EASTERN INTERTIE
+13. EASTERN INTERTIE

-The Eastern Intertie is the segment of the Federal Columbia River Transmission System (FCRTS) for which the transmission facilities consist of the Townsend-Garrison doublecircuit 500 kV transmission line segment, including related terminals at Garrison.
+The Eastern Intertie is the segment of the FCRTS for which the transmission facilities consist of the Townsend-Garrison double-circuit 500 kV transmission line segment, including related terminals at Garrison.

-12. ENERGY IMBALANCE SERVICE
+14. ENERGY IMBALANCE SERVICE

-Energy Imbalance Service is provided when a difference occurs between the scheduled and the actual delivery of energy to a load located within a Control Area.
-The BPA-TS must offer this service when the transmission service is used to serve load within its Control Area.
-The Transmission Customer must either purchase this service from the BPA-TS or make alternative comparable arrangements specified in the Transmission Customer's Service Agreement to satisfy its Energy Imbalance Service obligation.
+Energy Imbalance Service is provided when a difference occurs between the scheduled and actual delivery of energy to a load located within a Control Area.
+BPA must offer this service when the transmission service is used to serve load within BPA's Control Area.
+The Transmission Customer must either purchase this service from BPA or make alternative comparable arrangements specified in the Transmission Customer's Service Agreement to satisfy its Energy Imbalance Service obligation.

-13. FEDERAL COLUMBIA RIVER TRANSMISSION SYSTEM
+15. FEDERAL COLUMBIA RIVER TRANSMISSION SYSTEM